 Greek island hopping

 Island hopping in Greece is always a good idea.
 If you’re looking to put together a Greek island-hopping itinerary, our colleagues at Out Of Office can tailor-make the perfect experience for you.
 Booking a Greek island hopping trip through a tour operator is a safe bet.
 Relying on the whims of Greek ferries and timing your transfers correctly can be tricky.
-Mykonos and Santorini are the most popular Greek islands, especially for gay travellers.
+Mykonos and Santorini are the most popular Greek islands, especially for gay travelers.
 But if you’re looking to centre your trip around Athens, you can visit Aegina and Angistri.
 They are the closest islands to Athens.

 Taking a trip to Meteora is a great idea.
 Delphi is perhaps more famous, but its appeal is more limited to history buffs.
 Whereas Meteora is enjoyable even if you’re knowledge of Greek history is limited.
 It’s worth joining a day tour to make the most of it.